 French is the number one spoken language in France followed closely by English.
 To study in any of the breathtaking cities of France, each international student needs to have some prerequisites among which your language abilities play a considerable role.
 In this article, we will take you through all the language tests needed in France for international students like you!

-Language Tests in France for International Students
+Language Proficiency Tests Needed in France

 French Language Tests for International Students

-There are various types of French language tests that non-French students can give but the DELF or DALF and the TEF are the most prestigious tests and are issued by the French Ministry of Education.
+There are various types of French language tests that non-French students can take but the DELF or DALF and the TEF are the most prestigious tests and are issued by the French Ministry of Education.

 1. DELF or DALF

 DELF stands for Diplôme d’Études en Langue Française and DALF stands for Diplôme Approfondi de Langue Française.
-These languages tests in France differ only in the level of proficiency in the French language and collectively have six levels:
+These language tests in France differ only in the level of proficiency in the French language and collectively have six levels:

 • DELF A1: Breakthrough or beginner